Categories

-Clinical depression is vastly different than simply feeling depressed or down.
+Clinical depression is vastly different from simply feeling depressed or down.
 It is a medical condition in which your depression may seem like it has no cause, and it can be overwhelming.
 Those who suffer from it often need therapy and/or medication as a result.
 It also does not discriminate, and it doesn’t matter how “good” your life appears from the outside.
 Anyone can have depression.

 In some cases, depression can be so bad that it does lead to divorce.
 This is especially true if it gets worse over time or really changes one person so that they do not seem like the person they were before.